Petty Cash Procedures

 16.4.2.
 Security of Petty Cash Funds

-The Department Chair/Director is responsible for the proper safeguarding of petty cash monies entrusted to their departments.
+Department Chairs/Directors are responsible for the proper safeguarding of petty cash monies entrusted to their departments.
 Cash and receipts for unreimbursed expenditures must be kept in a locked container such as a fire-proof file cabinet, safe, or other suitable device to which unauthorized access is difficult.
-See "Safe Guarding Cash."

 The petty cash custodian is personally responsible for the cash which was specifically issued to him/her.
 Therefore, access to the fund must be limited to the custodian.